artembo/django-allauth-bootstrap5-templates/README.md

 └── base.html
 ```

-Then feel free to modify the templates and anjoy the result :art:
+Then feel free to modify the templates and enjoy the result :art:

 ![bootstrap_image](https://user-images.githubusercontent.com/23726173/124335432-e9e1b400-dba2-11eb-9341-a3e0813a8a2b.png)